 I had no expectations, but I knew I needed a change.
 The camera became my diary and I let the journey do the writing.

 The walk from Tomar to Santiago involved a lot of navigation, the way forward was not always obvious.
-Over the 21 days I became better at recognising the path, learning the markings, reading the landscape.
+Over the 21 days, I became better at recognizing the path, learning the markings, reading the landscape.

 The journey helped me to see other types of paths.
 Not those which I could literally walk on, but could take me places nonetheless.
 It helped me realize I always wanted to become a visual storyteller.
 This has been a journey all its own, and I could not have known what lay behind each bend and turn.
 It has been a hard road to walk at times, and hugely rewarding at others.
 The Pathways were only the beginning.